-For some children they may require less intense support and will be invited to attend the NJ Club closest to their area.
-If it is concluded that the child is displaying a substantial detrimental change following their bereavement then a comprehensive assessment visit is arranged.
-During the assessment we speak to both adult and child.
+For some children they may require less intense support, such as information, guidance and resources that can be shared with the family.
+If the child is displaying a substantial detrimental change following their bereavement, then a comprehensive assessment visit is arranged.
+During the assessment we speak to both adult and child:

-Adult - Find out what they think the child's understanding of the death is, has the child cried, did the child attend the funeral etc. Also talk through with them how children grieve e.g. If a child is very upset about the death one minute and then running around and laughing the next, that is fine, it is called 'puddle jumping'.
+Adult - To find out what they think the child's understanding of the death is: has the child cried?; did the child attend the funeral?
+Also talk through with them how children grieve e.g. If a child is very upset about the death one minute and then running around and laughing the next, that is fine, it is called 'puddle jumping'.
 Behaviour in school has worsened, again normal.

-Child - What is their understanding of the death, sometimes conflicts with what actually happened, what memories do they have of the person who has died, feelings around when they were told of the death and since then e.g. do they feel angry sometimes etc.
+Child - Their understanding of the death sometimes conflicts with what actually happened.
+What memories do they have of the person who has died?
+What were their feelings around when they were told of the death and since then e.g. do they feel angry sometimes?